Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/README.md

 ### Finish Chapter 1

+- ⏳ Introduction of Artificial Intelligence
+- ⏳ Introduction of Deep Neural Network
+- ⏳ Introduction of Convolutional Neural Network
-- ✔️ Mastering Computer Vision with Seeed Studio
+- ✔️ Introduction of Computer Vision
+- ⏳ Introduction of Mastering Large Language Model

+### Finish Chapter 2

+- ⏳ Introduction to Pytorch in Raspberry Pi Environment
+- ⏳ Introduction to TensorFlow in Raspberry Pi Environment
 - ✔️ Introduction to OpenCV in Raspberry Pi Environment

-### Finish Chapter 2
+- ⏳ Introduction to Ultralytics in Raspberry Pi Environment
+- ⏳ Introduction to Hailo in Raspberry Pi Environment

 ### Finish Chapter 3